andreagiassi/microservice-rbac-user-management/README.md

  from the microservice are available on the port 8090 .

 The deploy of the two architectural components is using now the docker network definition.

-#### Database
-The database must to be created using the simple db.sql script included one time, once the docker image will be created.

-* db_create.sql: create the empty database "users" .

-For more information related the deploy read the file Note.txt.

-The other sql files are executed in automatic from Spring Boot in order to create the database schema and to populate some test data during the application start up.

-* schema.sql: create the table/s on the database.
-* data.sql: insert some test data inside the users table on start up.

 #### REST apis exposed
 Using a browser it's possible to interact with the REST apis with Swagger: